Community Outreach Programs

 5. A Free Family Concert performed by the Wilmington Symphony Youth Orchestra and Junior Strings ensembles.
 The spotlight is on a peer group of young performers for the very young children in the audience.

-6. Symphony at 7:00: the Wilmington Symphony Orchestra provides school groups tickets to select Masterworks concerts at the Wilson Center.
+6. Tickets For Students: the Wilmington Symphony Orchestra provides school groups tickets to select Masterworks concerts at the Wilson Center.

 These pictures are from WSO's Drawn to Music workshop on May 4, 2019.
 WSO commissioned artist, Jahde Justad, to create 9 original paintings that correlated with the characters, plot and music in The Firebird.
 This artist collaboration also included the Drawn to Music workshop, inviting children from local schools and community programs to create a collaborative Firebird art piece which was displayed in the Wilson Center lobby before the concert.
 This outreach project was funded by the Dan Cameron Family Foundation.